calipho-sib/nextprot-js/README.md

-A javascript library that communicates directly with the nextprot (www.nextprot.org) REST api (https://api.nextprot.org) that anyone can use to create awsome apps :)
+A javascript library that communicates directly with the nextprot (www.nextprot.org) REST api (https://api.nextprot.org).
+The api is freely available and can be used by anyone to create awsome apps :)
 Either you are an expert or a novice go ahead and try out the javascript library and don't hesitate to ask us questions if you have some troubles.
 We will appreciate your feedback.

 !['secondary structure'](./assets/secondary-structure.png)

 ##Installation
 ```